ILIAD-ocean-twin/application_package/pyopia-sintef/README.md

 # pyopia-sintef

-This tool runs the PyOpiA framework.
+This tool runs the PyOPIA framework.

 ## Run the pyopia-sintef tool